 8. Katakolon, Greece

-Katakolon cruise port is known as the gateway to one of Greece’s most legendary sites.
-Mount Olympus was the most sacred site for the ancient Greeks, who believed it was the home of the gods.
-It was also the birthplace of the modern Olympic Games (776 B.C.).
-Many of the structures that can still be seen today date even further back than that.
+Katakolon cruise port is known as the gateway to one of Greece’s most legendary sites, Ancient Olympia.
+Olympia was a sacred sanctuary for the ancient Greeks, dedicated primarily to Zeus, the king of the gods.
+It was also the birthplace of the Olympic Games, first held in 776 B.C.
+Many of the structures that can still be seen today date back to even earlier times.

 What to do in Katakolon